Lodimup/django-school-api-drf-nested-router/README.md

 4. Test driven design with pytest (with conda plus pip install -r requirements.txt)
 5. AWS Fargate serverless docker hosting
 6. Postgres deployed in AWS RDS
+7. USED AWS ECS Registry
-7. Docker compose local deploy with automatic exposing to the internet through cloudflare Argi (suitable for short client demo, team demo)
+8. Docker compose local deploy with automatic exposing to the internet through cloudflare Argi (suitable for short client demo, team demo)
-8. Heroku database setup (does this count as a bonus ?)
+9. Heroku database setup (does this count as a bonus ?)
-9.  gunicorn was used in AWS deployment
+10.  gunicorn was used in AWS deployment

 # Time logging
 -   Preparing, reading some documentations, and thinking how to tackle this problem: about 1-2 days on, and off while driving, showering (best methods!)